PeterTh/bootcamp_2024/README.md

-Performance-oriented Computing
+POSE Performance Bootcamp 2024
 ==============================

-This repo contains resources for the UIBK course.
+This repo contains resources used in the profiling demo during the FFG POSE bootcamp.